-With just a few weeks left until the end of the year, it’s time to take stock of the past year and start planning for the new year.
-In this article, we share with you some best practice when it comes to setting clear, measurable goals that will steer your practice to better productivity, patient acquisition and retention and profitability.
+With just a few weeks left until the end of the year, it’s time to take stock of the past year & start planning for the new year.
+In this article, we share with you some best practices when it comes to setting clear, measurable goals that will steer your practice to better productivity, patient acquisition & retention, & profitability.

 How to set SMART medical practice goals

 - Relevant: As mentioned above, unrealistic goals that aren’t relevant or don’t serve the bigger picture of your practice can’t be used as a catalyst for growth.
 Similarly, you shouldn’t set goals that don’t serve the overall growth of your practice.
-When drafting your goals for 2020 make sure that they are relevant and contribute to the bigger picture of where your practice is headed.
+When drafting your goals for the year ahead, make sure that they are relevant & contribute to the bigger picture of where your practice is headed.

-- Time-bound: Goals with no end date lack urgency and therefore, priority.
-Include a clearly defined timeline when setting your goals that includes a start date and target date.
+- Time-bound: Goals with no end date lack urgency & therefore, priority.
+Include a clearly defined timeline when setting your goals that includes a start date & a target date.

 Types of medical practice goals

 A sustainable practice doesn’t limit growth or improvement to one aspect of the business only.
 It’s important to consider all aspects of your practice to make holistic improvements.
-No area of your practice should run in isolation so it’s a good idea to have specific goals for each area that serve to build your practice overall.
+No area of your practice should run in isolation, so it’s a good idea to have specific goals for each area that serves to build your practice overall.

 Below are examples of goals you may want to consider at your practice, together with a measurable action plan for success.